 - Experience managing a high-performing team, organization, or office, including engaging with senior leaders

-- Experience in the public sector, and an understanding of how government offices operate
+- Experience working for or with federal, state, or local government, and an understanding of how government offices operate

 - Demonstrated ability to engage at a high level with issues of racial equity and inclusion